 - The anti-static formula prevents dust and sand build-up

 The Best Small Firearm Cleaner

-Thanks to their consistent efforts to produce a product which serves the needs of gun enthusiasts and armed forces personnel BreakThrough was selected by the US Department of Defence as an authorized small firearm cleaner.
+Thanks to their consistent efforts to produce a product that serves the needs of gun enthusiasts and armed forces personnel, BreakThrough was selected by the US Department of Defense as an authorized small firearm cleaner.

 On top of this, they have been granted a toxicity clearance by the army’s center for health promotion and preventative medicine.
 None of the ingredients are regulated by EPA or OSHA-Z, making this the safest cleaner on the market.

 Breakthrough Military-Grade solvent is 100% odorless and is exceptionally effective at removing carbon, lead, and firing residue.